 water, sanitation and hygiene initiative in Tanzania continues to

 change lives.
-Founded by one of our engineers, MSABI has
+Founded by one of our engineers Dale Young, MSABI has

 provided access to safe water and sanitation to an estimated 85,000

-people in the past five years and educated more than 350,000 people.
-As
+people in the past six years, educated more than 350,000 people and

-one of MSABI’s strategic partners, we provide financial support and our people act
+strategic partners, we provide financial support and our people act

-as technical advisors, donating their time and
+as technical advisors, donating their time and skills to this

 - Engineers Without Borders – Working with